-Reporting thresholds - refer to paragraph 7.17.
+Reporting thresholds - refer to paragraph 7.19.

 Request documentation - documentation provided to potential suppliers to enable them to understand and assess the requirements of the procuring relevant entity and to prepare appropriate and responsive submissions.
-This general term includes documentation for expressions of interest, multi-use lists, open tender, prequalified tender and limited tender.
+This general term includes documentation for expressions of interest, open tender and limited tender.